Nalgaeset Hangul Input System

 operating system and antivirus software may mark it as dangerous, and even prevent you from

-installing and/or properly using it.
+downloading, installing, and/or properly using it.
 Please take care to cope with such external behavior.

 Questions and comments about my program are welcome in both English and Korean.